cookie-ag/cookie-ag/README.md

 ![alt text](./diagrams/1738138406395.jpeg)

-# 🏠 Introduction
+# 🏠 About

-Based in 🇸🇬 Singapore, I'm a seasoned software engineer with over a decade of experience building and deploying robust, secure systems.
-I'm particularly passionate about the emerging field of Agentic AI and its potential to revolutionize IT Operations.
+Driven by a curious mind, I leverage a software-centric approach combined with rigorous research to dissect and solve complex problems.
+I am dedicated to making high-quality contributions that bridge the gap between theory and practical impact.

 # 🚀 My Tech Stack